Restoring Australia's only surviving B-24 Liberator long range heavy bomber.

 Next Engine Run

-P&W 1830 radial engine will be run on Sunday, 2nd March at the Restoration Hangar at 11am.
+P&W 1830 radial engine to be run on a date yet to be announced at the Restoration Hangar.

 Entry to hangar $5; attendance at engine run an extra $5